Introducing LTSL-Dox

 (2) Anyarambhatla, G.R. and D. Needham, Enhancement of the phase transition permeability of DPPC liposomes by incorporation of MPPC: A new temperature-sensitive liposome for use with mild hyperthermia.
 Journal of Liposome Research, 1999.
 9(4): p.
 491-506.

-Preclinical Evidence Showing that LTSL-Dox Works in Mice
+Preclinical Evidence Showing that LTSL-Dox "Cures" Mice with a Single Dose

 11/11 Implanted Tumors in mice were cured out to 60 days